malt03/ctrlc-tiny/README.md

 - Internally uses a `volatile sig_atomic_t` flag — safe in POSIX signal handlers.
 - No heap, no threads — fully signal-safe by design.
+- The flag can be reset via `reset_ctrlc_received()`, but may race with the signal handler if SIGINT is received at the same time.

 ## 🛠️ Platform Support